Moocar/logback-gelf/README.md

 </configuration>
 ```

+## Transports

-To use TCP, simply replace the appender class with
+Both UDP and TCP outputs are supported.
+To use TCP, simply replace the
+appender class with `me.moocar.logbackgelf.SocketEncoderAppender`.
+In
-`me.moocar.logbackgelf.SocketEncoderAppender`.
-In a perfect world, we
+a perfect world, we would use
-would use `ch.qos.logback.classic.net.SocketAppender`.
-Unfortunately,
+`ch.qos.logback.classic.net.SocketAppender`.
+Unfortunately, it is hard
-it is hard coded to send serialized java objects over the wire,
+coded to send serialized java objects over the wire, whereas we
-whereas we obviously need GELF serialization.
-I may move this appender
+obviously need GELF serialization.
+I may move this appender into its
-into its own library in future.
+own library in future.

 The Appender Configuration is as follows: